chsshong/capstone-midterm/README.md

-# Crimes in Atlanta in 2020 in the midst of COVID-19 Pandemic
+# Crimes in Atlanta in the midst of COVID-19 Pandemic

 ## Proposal
 The purpose of this analysis is to examine crimes in Atlanta and the impact it had from COVID-19 pandemic.